railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 -----------------

-The database you created contains minimal functionality but can be extended to include all of the potential functionality available to Open ERP.
+The database you created contains minimal functionality but can be extended to include all of the potential functionality available to OpenERP.
 About the only functions actually available in this minimal database are Customers and Currencies – and these only because the definition of your main company required this.
 And because you chose to include demonstration data, both Customers and Currencies were installed with some samples.